percona/percona-backup-mongodb/doc/source/docker.rst

    -e PBM_AGENT_CONFIG_FILE

-To see the full list of supported options run |pbm-coordinator-help| or
+To see the full list of supported options run |pbm-help| or
 |pbm-agent-help| accordingly.

 .. include:: .res/replace.txt